poooi/poi-server/public/update/en-US-beta.md

-## POI v10.3.0 changelog
+## POI v10.4.0 changelog
+### Warning: separate window mode is not working in this beta version!
 ### Features
-- Show luck increase by marriage
-- Allow only one poi instance running
-- Add new AACIs
+- Upgrade to electron@6 (Chromium@76)
-- Add quick display settings besides welcome message
+- Add firepower & asw display on ship panel
-- Add bonus of land-base reconnaissance plane
+- New design of ship avatar
+- Update OASW & AACI data

 ### Fixes
-- Fix task display when number of maximum tasks increase to 7 or more
+- Fix error casued by new equip develpment api